What It Means

 2021

-I went on a march in town, and saw two small girls proudly holding up a placard made from a child’s plastic toy axe, gaffer taped behind a sheet of cardboard.
+On a march in town, I saw two small girls proudly holding up a placard.
+It was made from a child’s plastic toy axe, gaffer taped behind a sheet of cardboard.

 I never saw what was written on the front.